-An underlying foundation of the CalTPA is its focus on assessing candidates' ability to serve the needs of all students, including English learners.
-Therefore, all candidates in MS and SS programs should be conversant with both the current California English Language Development Standards (CA ELD Standards) and the English Language Development Framework (ELA/ELD Framework) before they begin their work on the CalTPA.
-Note: For Bilingual candidates, the current California Spanish Language Development Standards may be used.
-Not only do candidates need to know about the standards and framework in general, but they also need to be aware of the implications for any content area in which they will be teaching.
-These content-specific TPEs are presented in the introduction of the performance assessment guide for each instructional cycle.
+An underlying foundation of the CalTPA is its focus on assessing candidates' ability to serve the needs of all students, including English learners and Standard English learners.
+Therefore, all candidates in MS and SS programs should be conversant with both the California English Language Development Standards (CA ELD Standards) and the English Language Arts/English Language Development Framework (ELA/ELD Framework) before they begin their work on the CalTPA.
+Note: for Bilingual candidates, the California Spanish Language Development Standards may be used.
+Not only do candidates need to know about the standards and framework in general, they also need to be aware of the implications for any content area in which they will be teaching.
+These content-specific TPE are presented in the introduction of the performance assessment guide for each instructional cycle.